 Job Opportunities at Macon County Conservation District

-To Apply: Download Application or pick up a copy at the Macon County Conservation District business office located at Rock Springs Nature Center, 3939 Nearing Lane, Decatur, IL.
-Qualified candidates should submit a resume, three professional references, and a completed employment application to the address below.
-Incomplete application packages will not be considered.
+To apply: Download an application or pick up a hard copy from the Macon County Conservation District business office located at the Rock Springs Nature Center, 3939 Nearing Lane, Decatur, IL 62521.
+Please deliver or email a copy of your resume and completed application to Alysia Callison at the address below.

 To inquire with questions, contact: